snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 ![Kubernetes_VOD_Streaming](kubernetes_vod_streaming.png)

-In this hands on exercise, we ilustrate how to set up a CDN building block on Kubenetes in a handy use case of provisioing and delivering a vod stream from a sample media file.
+In this hands on exercise, we ilustrate how to set up a CDN building block on Kubenetes in a nifty use case of provisioning and delivering a vod stream from a sample media file.
 1. Deploy a CDN origin based on Kubernetes on cloud
 2. Provision video contents for streaming from CDN origin
 3. Deploy a CDN edge based on Kubernetes on premises